GluuFederation/docs-casa-prod/docs/source/user-guide.md

 ## Credential Dashboard

-Your dashboard displays summary details about your enrolled 2FA credentials, and a button to manage those credentials for your account.
+Your dashboard displays summary details about your 2FA preferences and enrolled credentials.

 ![cred-dashboard](./img/dashboard-no-creds-enrolled.png)